openstack/diskimage-builder/doc/source/user_guide/building_an_image.rst

 Now that you have diskimage-builder properly :doc:`installed <installation>` you can get started by building your first disk image.

+.. note:: diskimage-builder requires a linux machine able to mount filesystems
+          and execute code for the target CPU architecture of the image. (e.g.;
+          building an ARM image requires a linux machine that can run ARM code).

 VM Image
 --------